 If open digital platforms are what we want, the question is how to achieve that.
 In what they frame as ‘the paradox of open’, Keller and Tarkowski argue that open platforms and their associated ecosystems can only flourish if two types of conditions are met [3].
 The first condition states that many people need to contribute to the creation of a common resource.
 “This is the story of Wikipedia, OpenStreetMap, Blender.org, and the countless free software projects that provide much of the internet’s infrastructure.”
 [3] Indeed, Tsafnat et al. have explicitly taken into account that “an engaged and vibrant community is a major advantage for the longevity of the data standards it uses,” which has informed their proposal to converge towards OMOP, FHIR and openEHR over other existing health data standards.
-However, the importance of open-source software is somewhat overlooked.
+However, the importance of OSS is somewhat overlooked.
 This point is only mentioned in passing when Tsafnat et al. reference work done by Reynolds and Wyatt who already argued in 2011 “… for the superiority of open-source licensing to promote safer, more effective healthcare information systems.
 We claim that open-source licensing in health care information systems is essential to rational procurement strategy” [7].
-Hence, we extend the line of reasoning of Tsafnat et al. by emphasizing that the availability of executable open-source pieces of software, which inherently make it easier to extend the code base of the health data standard and thereby driving greater availability of complementary components, is an important criterion which needs to be explicitly taken into account when choosing which standard to adopt.
+Hence, we extend the line of reasoning of Tsafnat et al. by emphasizing that the availability of executable OSS components, which inherently make it easier to extend the code base of the health data standard and thereby driving greater availability of complementary components, is an important criterion which needs to be explicitly taken into account when choosing which standard to adopt.